 Andy’s main responsibility for Nutrition and Hydration Week is to have mad ideas (which seem to work) – we blame Andy for the World Tea Party!!

 Caroline is a nurse by profession and has been working in the area of patient safety within the national patient team for the last 10 years.
-Caroline currently leads on projects related to nutrition and hydration and pressure ulcer prevention.
+Caroline is currently working within the Nursing Directorate at NHS Improvement and is currently leads on projects related to nutrition and hydration along with pressure ulcer prevention, falls and discharge.

 Since 2006, Caroline has worked on a range of national and international projects to raise awareness of the importance of good nutritional care to prevent avoidable harm to patients and service users.

-These projects have included the development of the Hydration Best Practice Tool for Healthcare, the 10 Key Characteristics of Nutritional Care Factsheets, Dysphagia Diet Food Descriptors, the development of the Dysphagia Game and the redesign of the NHS Water Jug.
+These projects have included the development of the Hydration Best Practice Tool for Healthcare, the 10 Key Characteristics of Nutritional Care Factsheets, Dysphagia Diet Food Descriptors, the development of the Dysphagia Game, the redesign of the NHS Water Jug and improving food packaging.

 Caroline’s main role for Nutrition and Hydration Week is to be the ‘Boss’ – someone has to keep Derek and Andy in order!!